sbaker-dev/pyGenicPipeline/FormalTests/TestDirectory/README.md

 ### Purpose

-This directory should be clear, if it ever isn't then the unittest has failed to clean up after itself
+This directory should be clear, if it ever isn't then the unittest has failed to clean up after itself and should pass an error when running the unit root tests.